kjuno/hamsterscripts/README.md

 - unzip the file and locate the folder where you want it
 - right-click on `hamsterscripts-main` and click on `New Terminal in Folder`
 - run `chmod +x hamsterinstall_osx_aarch64.command`
-- open `hamsterinstall_osx_aarch64.command`
+- run `./hamsterinstall_osx_aarch64.command` to start the installation
-- when its finished, open Hamstersimulator with `hamsterstart.command`
+- to open Hamstersimulator, use `hamsterstart.command`
+  * first you need to open the file with right-click while holding the option key